 Visit the exhibition after hours on 27 February (last entry at 7.30pm).
 Special ticket available including entry to the exhibition with a glass of English sparkling wine, available from 6pm.

-Shown together in England for the first time in a century, these impressionist paintings highlight the role of horses in military operations, while capturing the beauty of these animals in the war-affected landscapes of France.
+Displayed together for the first time in a century, these impressionist paintings cover equine subjects, portraiture and pastoral landscapes.
+They highlight the role of horses in military operations, capturing their beauty in the war-affected landscapes of France in 1918.

 Munnings' wartime artwork was pivotal in establishing his success and securing his admittance to the Royal Academy of Arts in 1919.

-The exhibition has been developed by the Canadian War Museum (Ottawa, Canada), in partnership with The Munnings Art Museum (Dedham, UK) and generously supported by The Beaverbrook Canadian Foundation.
+The exhibition has been developed by the Canadian War Museum (Ottawa, Canada), in partnership with The Munnings Art Museum (Dedham, UK) and generously sponsored by The Beaverbrook Canadian Foundation.